acq3047/hangman272/README.md

 ### Task 5:  Update the latest code changes to GitHub

-Update your GitHub repository with the latest code changes from your local project.
+To keep your GitHub repository up to date with the most recent code changes from your local project, make sure to push the latest changes from your local repository to your GitHub repository.

+***Breakdown list:***
 1. Staging your modifications and creating a commit.
 2. Push the changes to your GitHMub repository

 ## Milestone 5: Putting all together

-In this milestone, we proceed to introduce make the final adjustments of the code to make it work as expected by the introduction of the logic conditions that will specify the conditons that are required to make the code work.
+In this milestone, we are going to make the final adjustments to the code to ensure that it works as expected.
+We will introduce logic conditions that specify the required conditions for the code to function correctly.

 ### Task 1: Code the logic of the game

-In this task, we proceed to create a script capable to execute the Hangman game as expected.
-To do it, we decided to create another file called **milestone_5py** in whcih we copy the **Hangman** class created in the **milestone_4.py** file and we proceed to create an additional function that will make the game works as usual.
+In our current task, we are focused on developing a script that can effectively run the Hangman game.
+We have created a new file named **milestone_5.py** to accomplish this.
+Within this file, we have transferred the **Hangman** class from the **milestone_4.py** file.
+Furthermore, we are actively working on implementing an additional function to ensure the proper functionality of the game.

+***Breakdown list:***
-1. Create a function called **play_game** that takes *word_list* as a parameter.
+1. Create a function outisde of the **Hangman** class called **play_game** that takes *word_list* as a parameter.
 2. Specify the **num_lives** as 5.
 3. Create a variable called **game** that will called an instance of the **Hangman** class which has **word_list** and **num_lives** as arguments.
 4. Create a while loop and set the condition to True.
 In the body of the loop, do the following: